All Episodes

 What you need to remember is that when interests are working this hard to shape your opinion, their true goal might just be to add another layer between you and the truth.

-And um, it's pretty powerful talk about the issue of fake news in America and how bad it actually is and what it means in terms of how do you get your information.
+And it's pretty powerful talk about the issue of fake news in America and how bad it actually is and what it means in terms of how do you get your information.

 Her Sunday program is called Full Measure.

-Uh this TED Talk, I guess you did out in Vegas, uh, Cheryl, where'd you do it?
+This TED Talk, I guess, you did out in Vegas.

-Adam Reno, I think if you Google just TEDx and fake news and my name or anything like that, it'll come up on YouTube.
+About in Reno, I think if you Google just TEDx and fake news and my name or anything like that, it'll come up on YouTube.

-That's that's what we need to get into.
+That's what we need to get into.

 Because you know what?